 The USCIS uses a tool known as the Validation Instrument for Business Enterprises(VIBE) to validate basic information regarding the petitioning employer.
 The change of company’s address or structure may result in the occurrence of discrepancies between the VIBE system and H1B petition.
 Therefore, you may receive a H1B RFE requesting petitioner’s information such as employer’s federal tax id number, wage reports, etc.

 2. Specialty Occupation + Level 1 wage

-What is Level 1 Wage: For each occupation, there are 4 levels of wages commensurate with experience, education, and the level of supervision, ranging from Level 1 (entry level) to Level 4 (fully competent).
+What is Level 1 Wage: For each occupation, there are 4 levels of wages commensurate with employees’

 The Immigration and Nationality Act (INA) requires the wages offered to a foreign worker must be the prevailing wage rate for the occupational classification in the area of employment so that hiring a foreign worker would not adversely affect the wages and working conditions of U.S. workers comparably employed.